MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-F-General-Working-Conditions/section-1915.80.md

 (32) *Verification of isolation.* The means necessary to detect the presence of hazardous energy, which may involve the use of a test instrument (for example, a voltmeter), and, for other than electric shock protection, a visual inspection, or a deliberate attempt to start-up the machinery, equipment, or system.

-(33) *Vermin.* Insects, birds, and other animals, such as rodents and feral cats, that may create safety and health hazards for employees.
+(33) *Vermin.* Insects, birds, rodents and other animals that may create safety and health hazards for employees.

 (34) *Vessel section.* A subassembly, module, or other component of a vessel being built or repaired.